30 Ways to Improve School Lunches

 Bowls are a great way to offer a variety of nutritious foods at once.
 Try adding quinoa with black beans and veggies, zoodles with veggies or lentil salads to your school lunch menu.

-Buddha bowls are also a great option, combining grains or starches with colorful vegetables, legumes/beans or tofu, and sometimes fruit all in one dish.
+Buddha bowls are also a great option, combining grains or starches with colorful vegetables, legumes/beans or tofu, and sometimes fruit in one dish.
 For some plant-powered ideas, check out Forkly's Buddha bowl recipes

 Burritos and Wraps